melkemaryam/extended_recognition/README.md

 ## Preparations

-The file `preparations.md` describes all necessary steps to create the correct working environment that censures the functionality of this framework.
+The file `preparations.md` describes all necessary steps to create the correct working environment that ensure the functionality of this framework.

 The file `run_code.md` provides a manual on how to use this framework, once all prerequisites are met.